antefinance/ante-v05-core/README.md

 Full list of available commands can be found in [`package.json`](./package.json)

+# Bug Bounty

+We are offering a [bug bounty program](./bug-bounty.md) for previously undiscovered bugs.

 # Licensing

 All Ante v0.5 code is licensed under GNU General Public License v3.0, see [`LICENSE`](./LICENSE).